Stefannieuwenburg/superpy/README.md

 # All dates in this tool have to be defined as dd-mm-yyyy!

-- are all done whith a string representation following the format: '%Y-%m-%d'
+- are all done whith a string representation following the format: '%d-%m-%y'

 # Getting started